yoniabrams/Notes_on_HuggingFace_Transformer_Library/README.md

 - When we speak about finetuning a model, we usually mean  that you have a dataset for which you'd like to tune the model's performance.
 - Therefore, you need to ensure that the dataset is prepared.

-2. Load a pretrained tokenizer and tokenizer your dataset to get the encodings
+2. Load a pretrained tokenizer and tokenize your dataset to get the encodings

 3. If you're using PyTorch, prepare the PyTorch dataset with the encodings from above.